fjavierlh/bored-app-genk/README.md

-# webpack vanilla starter 🚀
+# BORED?
+App

-A simple SPA vanilla starter based on [Rubén Aguilera tutorial](https://dev.to/raguilera82/montar-spa-de-cero-con-vanilla-y-jest-3odb)
+A simple vanilla JS app to get ramdon activities from API rest